Brown Hall Profile

 Kitchen Access?
 Yes

 Furniture: ¾ Height Loftable Furniture

 East: Foundation Hall

-Brown Hall, constructed in 1964, is name for Thomas J Brown, an early graduate of Slater Industrial Academy (now Winston-Salem State University).
+Brown Hall, constructed in 1964, is named for Thomas J Brown, an early graduate of Slater Industrial Academy (now Winston-Salem State University).
 Later, he attended Shaw University and became a public school teacher.
 He returned to Slater Industrial Academy and State Normal School in 1911 to serve as principal of the Columbian Heights Practice School for four years.
 In 1920, he was named postmaster of Station A, which served the Slater Industrial Academy and Normal School campus and the local community.
 However, he is perhaps best known for his many years of service as an instructor in the Social Sciences, a department which he also chaired when the school became a four-year institution in 1925.
 Thomas J. Brown retired from his postmaster and instructing duties in 1961, and died in 1976.
-Brown Hall is a freshmen only hall.
-In Fall of 2013-2014, Brown will be Co-Ed by floor.
+Brown Hall is a co-ed freshmen only hall.

 Brown Hall has five floors of double rooms.
 Each student has a desk, chest of drawers, a sizeable closet, and twin XL beds.
-In the summer of 2013, Brown will undergo major renovations.
-Included in these renovations will be newly refurbished restrooms, refinished, freshly painted student rooms with hardwood vinyl flooring and new ¾ height loftable furniture.
+In the summer of 2014, Brown underwent major renovations.
+Included in these renovations was having the student rooms painted, hardwood patterned vinyl flooring and new ¾ height loftable furniture.
 The building will also received a new entrance lobby and improved Information Technology.